LGBTQ+ Relationship Counselling Article

 Relationship Tools (Steve Buissinne)

-These tools – when developed together with your counsellor – can help you move from reacting defensively to choosing how you want to be with each other.
+These tools – when developed together with your counsellor – can help the couple move from reacting defensively to one another to choosing how they want to be with each other.

 Taking Pride in Growth & Achievements 🏳️🌈